S.L. Benfica (swimming)

 Sport Lisboa e Benfica (/pt/), commonly known as Benfica, created a swimming section in 1914, which had one of the most successful teams in Portugal.
 Before the appearance of Diogo Ribeiro, Benfica's most notable swimmer had been Alexandre Yokochi, who competed for the club his entire career.

-Apart from individual titles, Benfica have won eight Men's National Championships and two Women's National Championship.
+Apart from individual titles, Benfica have won nine Men's National Championships, one regional bracket of Men´s European Economic Community (EEC) Champions Clubs Cup and three Women's National Championship.